-In the previous verses the pastor has expressed how God crowned Jesus with glory and honor because he suffered death for everyone.
-He continues here with the suffering of Christ, expressing how he was made perfect though his suffering.
+In the previous verses, the pastor has expressed how God crowned Jesus with glory and honor because he suffered death for everyone.
+He continues here with the suffering of Christ, expressing how he was made perfect through his suffering.

 Estimated reading time: 5 minutes

 Bringing Sons and Daughters to Glory

 In bringing many sons and daughters to glory,Hebrews 2:10a NIV

 In the previous verse, Jesus is said to have tasted death for everyone.
 But the scope changes here to those that God is bringing to glory.
 Christ tasted death for everyone in the world.
 But not everyone is brought to glory.
 Christ’s atoning work on the cross was for everyone.
 But it is only applied to those who come to him in faith.

 This passage is reminiscent of John 17:22.
 Jesus had given the disciples of his glory so that they might be one as he and the Father are one.
 This bringing to glory, or sharing in Christ’s glory, has a unifying effect.
 And that really goes along with what is to come in the following verses concerning our family relationships.

 God as Creator